India cement industry ahead of global peers in energy optimisation: Shree Cement Executive - www.lokmattimes.com

 India cement industry ahead of global peers in energy optimisation: Shree Cement Executive

-New Delhi [India], August 22 : The cement sector in India is emerging as one of the most efficient globally in reducing emissions and adopting sustainable practices, but significant challenges remain, according to Saurabh Palsania, Joint President at Shree Cement
+New Delhi [India], August 23 : The cement sector in India is emerging as one of the most efficient globally in reducing emissions and adopting sustainable practices, but significant challenges remain, according to Saurabh Palsania, Joint President at Shree Cement.

 Speaking toon the sidelines of PHDCCI-organised Global Summit on Sustainability 2025, on Friday, Palsania asserted that Indian cement companies have already outperformed their global counterparts in several areas.